catpswin5/VistaThemePlasma/INSTALL.md

 ## Configuring VistaThemePlasma <a name="conf"></a>

-1. Set the panel height to 40px for Milestone 2 mode or 30px for normal Vista mode.
+1. After installing everything, restart KDE Plasma and KWin (you can do so by running ```plasmashell --replace & disown``` and ```kwin_x11 --replace & disown``` (only works for X11) in a terminal)
-2. Upon installation and configuring the panel layout, restart plasmashell and/or kwin (```plasmashell --replace & disown``` and ```kwin_x11 --replace & disown``` in the terminal respectively) as needed.
+2. On a fresh KDE install, **remove** the default panel and add the "VistaThemePlasma Taskbar" panel using Edit mode.
+You can also manually configure the panel for a finer setup.
 3. When updating KDE Plasma, usually through a full system upgrade, recompiling KWin effects and the DefaultToolTip component is necessary.
 4. In System Settings -> Session -> Desktop Session, uncheck the "Ask for confirmation" option.
 5. In System Settings -> Keyboard -> Shortcuts, under KWin, disable the "Peek at Desktop" shortcut, and remap the "MinimizeAll" to Meta+D